Love: Part Two

 Love: Part Two is the fourth studio album by alternative rock band Angels & Airwaves, released November 11, 2011, via the band's own label, To the Stars Records.
 It follows 2010's Love, and its release coincides with that of the band's Love feature film, which includes music from the album.
 The first single from the album and respective music video, "Anxiety", was released on August 11, 2011.
 "Surrender" impacted radio on January 31, 2012.
 It is the final album to feature Atom Willard as the band's drummer and Matt Wachter as the band's bassist.
-It is also the last album to feature guitarist David Kennedy until his return in 2018.

 Along with its predecessor, Love: Part Two is a concept album that explores themes such as "love, God, and hope."

 Production

 Band frontman Tom Delonge had confirmed prior to release, that a second studio album in the Love project along with the Love film are set for release in November 2011, after a few delays dating back to 2010.
 He has also revealed that the upcoming studio album would be titled Love: Part Two and would include 45 minutes of extra music.
 On April 9, 2011, Delonge confirmed via Modcam that Love: Part Two would be released on November 1, 2011.
 Delonge has described the album as better than the first part of Love and also confirmed on an online discussion forum that there would be a box set with the two Love albums and a DVD of the movie.
 The supporting tour for Love: Part Two took place in spring 2012.

 The first single to be released was "Anxiety", which premiered following Love Live on August 10, 2011.
 The music video for "Anxiety" was then released on YouTube on August 11, 2011.

 On October 31, 2011, the band released another song from Love: Part Two, "Surrender".
 Surrender was to be one of the main themes of WWE's WrestleMania 29 PPV event.
 However, "Surrender" was not featured in any WWE promotional material for WrestleMania beginning with the turn of the year.

 This was the last album to feature drummer Atom Willard (who left the band prior to the release of the album), longtime engineer Jeff "Critter" Newell (who had died on New Year's Eve of 2011) and bassist Matt Wachter (who left the band in 2014 but briefly returned from 2018 to 2019).
-It would also be the last album with guitarist David Kennedy before his departure in 2014 and his subsequent return in 2018.